By Tiffany Ran

 First dates are a thrilling, nerve wracking, and sometimes awkward experience that is magnified further when captured on camera.
 This hasn’t stopped contestants like Kirkland resident Nelson Yong from participating on NBC’s new show, “First Dates,” executive produced by Ellen DeGeneres and narrated by Drew Barrymore testabol depot to take audiences through the harrowing experiences.

-Contestants like Yong are chosen, matched, and flown out to take part in blind dates captured by hidden cameras set up at Chicago restaurants.
+Contestants like Yong are chosen, matched, and flown out to take part in blind dates captured by hidden cameras set up at Chicago restaurants buy steroids online.
 The audience gets a voyeuristic view of the unscripted date that ensues.
 The show has been popular internationally in the United Kingdom, Spain, Australia, and Ireland before its national debut.

 Yong, a digital brand strategist at Brookley Huntington with 34,000 Instagram followers, has never shied away from making a first impression.
 On Instagram, he is photographed modeling crisp suits and sleek ties, attending galas, and advising for stores like Neiman Marcus, but he recalls earlier days as a once nerdy, shy, and overweight Asian guy.
 He aims in his career to help people be comfortable in their own skin, and hopes his participation will contribute to an Asian American perspective of a universal experience.